tiprankstipranks

 Negative Factors

-Almost all of the fund’s assets are invested in U.S. companies, offering little geographic diversification if the U.S. market weakens.
+Almost all assets are invested in U.S. companies, so the fund is heavily exposed to the health of the U.S. market and economy.

 Moderate Expense Ratio